Aerial view of flooding in downtown Montpelier, Vermont, July 2023

 Start here:

-Compare flood risk against funding received
+Compare modeled need against funding history

 Context Layers: